thomas-vogel/thomas-vogel.github.io/index.md

 I am a researcher in the [Software Engineering Group](https://www.informatik.hu-berlin.de/en/forschung-en/gebiete/se){:target="_blank"} (Prof. Lars Grunske) at the [Humboldt-Universität zu Berlin](https://www.hu-berlin.de/en){:target="_blank"}, Germany.
 Previously, I was a doctoral student in the [System Analysis and Modeling Group](https://hpi.de/en/giese/){:target="_blank"} (Prof. Holger Giese) at the Hasso Plattner Institute/University of Potsdam.
-My research interests are in the application of model-driven engineering to software quality assurance and software adaptation.
-My main research topics are:
+My research interests are in the areas of:

+-- model-driven engineering of self-adaptive software,

--- Engineering self-adaptive software with runtime models
+-- search-based software engineering, and

--- Automated quality assurance of behavioral software requirements
+-- automated quality assurance of software.

 <br />